-Results are presented in the following tables with a subset of a soil health measures from each of the commercial soil health tests evaluated in 2015 and 2016 at the Werling farmer site.
+Results are presented in the following tables with a subset of a soil health measures from each of the commercial soil health tests evaluated in 2015 and 2016 at the Shuter farmer site.
 The selected variables were chosen based on preliminary analysis that indicated that these soil parameters had the greatest potential to be sensitive to conservation cropping practices and allow us to distinguish between treatments.

-Average values are presented for each of the treatments at the location-no-till cover crop in both 2015 and 2016 as well as the neighbor in 2016.
-We compared the cover crop/no-till with the neighbor in 2016 to evaluate them for statistically significant differences.
-These are found in the column to the right of the 2016 averages and degree of significance is indicated by the number of asterisks.
+Average values are presented for each of the treatments at the location-cover/no-till and no cover/no-till.
+We compared these treatments to evaluate them for statistically significant differences.
+These are found for each year in the column to the right of the averages and degree of significance is indicated by the number of asterisks.
 Three asterisks (\\\) indicates a very strong statistical significance while comparisons with fewer asterisks are less statistically significant.
-Lower significance or lack of significant differences between treatments, but could also be due to greater variability within the measure so we are less confident that the apparent differences between treatments are real.
+Lower significance or lack of significant differences between treatments could be because of a smaller (or no) difference between treatments, but could also be due to greater variability within the measure so we are less confident that the apparent differences between treatments are real.